skharel/MLMath/LinearAlgebra/README.md

      - C(A) is subspace of R<sup>m</sup>
      - N(A) is subspace of R<sup>n</sup>
 7. [Solving Ax = 0: Pivot Variables, Special Solutions](7/README.md)
+   - Computing all Null spaces of a matrix
+   - Pivot variables & rank of a matrix
+   - Free Variables
+   - Special solutions
+   - True size of a linear system